timonenv/DeepIFC/README.md

 ## Requirements (Python)
-Package requirements can be found in [requirements.txt](https://github.com/timonenv/DeepIFC/blob/master/requirements.txt).
+Full package requirements can be found in [requirements.txt](https://github.com/timonenv/DeepIFC/blob/master/requirements.txt).

+Dependencies for model:
-Python 3.7.9
+*Python 3.7.9
-tensorflow-gpu
+*tensorflow-gpu 2.4.1

+Packages for visualization:
+*bokeh 2.4.3
+*matplotlib 3.2.2
+*pandas 1.3.5
+*scikit-learn 1.0.2
+*seaborn 0.11.2
+*umap-learn 0.5.3

 ## Interactive UMAP example
 An example of the interactive UMAP tool for the MNC dataset is found in [here](https://timonenv.github.io/DeepIFC/).
 Visualized are 3600 cells from different donors.